This easy quiche recipe works with any filling from leftover ham or turkey to any mix of veggies you have. Use the best cheese for quiche.

 What you choose to serve with the quiche will depend on how hearty you want your meal to be.

 Quiche is delicious with a simple green salad dressed with a light vinaigrette.

-If you want to add more substantial sides to create a more festive brunch, I strongly recommend making my favorite cheesy cornflake potatoes and a hearty salad like my simple citrus salad or this crispy wild rice salad.
+If you want to add more substantial sides to create a more festive brunch, I strongly recommend making my favorite cheesy cornflake potatoes or these crispy breakfast potatoes and a hearty salad like my simple citrus salad or this crispy wild rice salad.

 Make Ahead Tips